Camille (Red Dwarf): Production

 The initial plan was for Camille to appear as Kristine Kochanski in Lister's eyes; while this later changed, Suzanne Rhatigan was still credited as "Kochanski Camille".
 Like Pascoe and Llewellyn, Rhatigan and Craig Charles were in a relationship at the time of the recording.
 The Hologram Camille was played by Francesca Folan.
 Rupert Bates voiced the Hector Blob.

 This episode was not originally planned to be aired first, but was moved forward when "Meltdown" was held back due to the ongoing hostilities in the Gulf War.
 It was decided to broadcast this episode first due to the fact that it seemed an appropriate one to air on Valentine's Day.

+Grant and Naylor's script for the episode was collected in the 1995 book Son of Soup.

 Cultural references

-Casablanca, Lister's favourite film, was used for the main plot of the episode and is mentioned and referenced throughout.
-Kryten and Camille even watch the film in the episode.
+Casablanca is referenced extensively in the episode, with Kryten and Camille watching the film together.
 When Lister explains to Kryten why it is necessary to lie, he mentions examples of Humphrey Bogart in the final scene of Casablanca and Nelson's "I see no ships."
-The ending of Casablanca is also parodied in the Kryten and Camille farewell scene.
+The ending of Casablanca is also quoted in the Kryten and Camille farewell scene.

-Lister watches a video recording of the television show Tales of the Riverbank: The Next Generation, a parody of the Tales of the Riverbank show and Star Trek: The Next Generation.
-Lister describes the main character, Hammy Hamster, as "the rodent equivalent of Marlon Brando".
-The television show St. Elsewhere is named by Lister as a tongue-in-cheek defence of his credentials to be ship's surgeon ("I've seen every episode").
-His Spider-Man costume is also mentioned.

-Steve McQueen and the film The Blob are referenced by Lister after Kryten takes the true form of Camille to dinner.
-Kryten refers to the actor Karl Malden as an example of a human less attractive than Camille in her blob-like form.

-The concept of an alien whom each person sees differently is also a reference to the first-aired Star Trek episode, "The Man Trap".

 Reception

 The episode was first broadcast on the British television channel BBC2 on 14 February 1991 in the 9:00pm time slot, although it was originally planned to be shown as the third episode of Series IV as shown in the repeat runs in both 1992 and 1994.
 The series' transmission order was changed as it was felt more appropriate to run the episode on Valentine's Day and so it went out first.
 Further changes to the series' running order came about because of the outbreak of the Gulf War and the subject matter of some of the other episodes, notably "Dimension Jump" featuring the war-hero Ace Rimmer and the anti-war-themed "Meltdown".

-The episode received a mixed response from fans.
+Nancy Banks-Smith of The Guardian said that the episode was "affecting" and "funny".

+The episode was ranked 14th of the 30 then-existing episodes in a 1992 poll by the Red Dwarf Smegazine.

+Writing in 2017 for CultBox, Sophie Davies said that the episode has "a corker of an opening scene" and "there are some good laughs to be had from the misunderstandings that Camille causes", but that after "Camille reveals herself to be a large green blob however, the episode gets a bit lighter on laughs, and the ending that parodies Casablanca is not particularly inventive."